MicrosoftDocs/common-data-model-and-service/common-data-model/use.md

 ## Perform quick data integration by using Power Query Online

-Both platforms that currently support the Common Data Model also offer data-integration experiences through Power Query Online, which lets users bring in data from a variety of sources, transform it if necessary, and then map it to standard entities in the Common Data Model or create custom entities.
-Power Query Online leverages the same visual, self-service data-prep experience as Power Query within Excel and Power BI Desktop, so existing users can ramp up quickly.
+Power Platform and Power BI offer data-integration experiences through Power Query Online, allowing users to bring in data from a variety of sources, transform it if necessary, and then map it to standard entities in the Common Data Model or create custom entities.
+Power Query Online leverages the same visual, self-service data preparation experience as Power Query within Microsoft Excel and Power BI Desktop, so existing users can begin using it quickly.

 ![Map data with entities in the Common Data Model](media/cdm-map-entities.png "Map data with entities in the Common Data Model")